xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 ### LinkWithAttribute.LinkTarget

-`LinkTarget` specifies which target architecture(s) the native library supports.

-For example, if you are binding a universal library which supports ARMv7 and i386 (for the Simulator), you would set LinkTarget to `LinkTarget.ArmV7|LinkTarget.Simulator`.
+Earlier versions of Xamarin.iOS checked the `LinkTarget` property to determine the platform your library supported, but this is now auto-detected, and the `LinkTarget` property is ignored.

  <a name="LinkWithAttribute.NeedsGccExceptionHandling" class="injected"></a>